 If you are familiar with such feelings, there is a chance that you are an emotional abuse victim.

 When Love Isn't Love: The toxic shadow of emotional abuse

-Note this test is not a diagnostic tool and provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist or doctor’s advice or as recommendations of any other kind.
+Note this test is not a diagnostic tool and is provided for educational purposes only, and its questions and results can in no way be interpreted as a specialist's or doctor’s advice or as recommendations of any other kind.